githubtraining/training-manual/docs/06_working_locally.md

 If you type `git branch` you will see a list of local branches.

-{% if context.facilitator %}
-> Show that any branches created before the repo has been cloned do not appear with `git branch`.
-{: .facilitator}

-{% endif %}

 ```sh
 $ git branch --all
 $ git branch -a